Review and pay your VA copay bill

-First, you should know that we won't withhold any treatment or medication from you because you can't pay your copays.
-But we're required by law to collect all copay debts for VA health care services.
+We won’t withhold any treatment or medication from you even if you can’t pay your copays.
+But by law, we must collect all copay debts for VA health care services.

-This includes interest (starting from the date the charges first appeared on your statement) plus a monthly administration or collection fee, at rates we set each year.
-These charges will continue to grow over time until you pay your full balance or set up an approved repayment plan.
+We must add interest and a monthly fee to your bill.
+Interest starts from the date charges first appear on your bill.
+We set interest and fee rates each year.
+We’ll continue to add these fees until you pay your full balance or set up an approved repayment plan.

-Note: If you set up a repayment plan and don't pay your installments on time, we'll continue adding the monthly administrative or collection fee until you pay off your balance.
+If you set up a repayment plan and don’t pay your installments on time, we’ll continue adding fees until you pay off your balance.
 We may add other costs if we need to take further collection action.

-We may also notify credit reporting agencies, which may cause your credit score to decrease.
+We may also notify credit reporting agencies.
+This may lower your credit score.

-After 120 days, we're required by law to transfer your debt to the U.S. Treasury.
-At this point, we can't help you with managing your copay debt.
+We must, by law, transfer your debt to the U.S. Department of the Treasury.
+At this point, we can’t help you manage your copay debt.

-- Offset any federal and state payments you're entitled to.
-This means they may reduce or withhold part of your tax refunds, Social Security benefits, or any federal or state salary or retirement benefits to pay your debt.
+- Keep (or offset) part or all of your federal or state payments to pay down your debt.
+This may include your tax refunds, Social Security benefits, or federal or state salary or retirement benefits.

-- Refer your account to a private collection agency, which will add more fees and interest to your debt.
+- Refer your account to a private collection agency.

-- Garnish your wages from a non-federal job.
-This means they may take part of your wages to pay your debt.
+- Take part or all of your wages from a non-federal job to pay down your debt.